Advancing Energy Equity in California

 - We are growing our movement and organizing communities to build out local renewable energy generation and develop good jobs.

-We want to flip the script on energy policy-making – where community members drive decisions at the statewide level rather than the utilities and large energy developers, so we build energy infrastructure in the best interest of human health, the economy and the environment.
+We want to flip the script on energy policy-making.
+We envision a world where community members drive decisions at the statewide level rather than the utilities and large energy developers and energy infrastructure is built in the best interest of human health, the economy and the environment.